 Risk is inherent in the Group's activities but it is managed through a process of ongoing identification, measurement and monitoring, subject to risk limits and other controls.
 This process of risk management is critical to the Group's continuing profitability and each individual within the Group is accountable for the risk exposures relating to his or her responsibilities.
-The Group is exposed to credit risk, liquidity risk and market risk.
+The Group is exposed to credit risk, liquidity risk and market risk, which is further sub-divided into interest rate risk, foreign currency risk and equity price risk.
 The independent risk control process does not include business risks such as changes in the environment, technology and industry.
 The Group's policy is to monitor those business risks through Group's strategic planning process.
-No changes were made in the risk management objectives, policies or processes during the years ended 31 December 2019 and 2018.
+No changes were made in the risk management objectives, policies or processes during the years ended 31 December 2021 and 2020.